 Homework: Homework problems for this course will be handed out in the first week of classes.
 They are posted on my webpage as well.
-The required problems are divided into four (4) homework assignments.
-Each homework assignment is due in class immediately before its respective test for credit (to check for completion).
+The required problems are divided into four (4) assignments.
+Each assignment will be due in class immediately before its respective test for credit (to check for completion).
 For full mark, you must show all work.
-An answer without work, like the ones appear in Appendix E of the textbook, will not be counted.
+An answer without work, like the ones appear in Appendix E of the textbook, will not be counted for credit.